Outside Syria's capital, suburbs look like war zone

 By Mariam Karouny

-DAMASCUS When Arab League observers headed to the suburbs of Damascus on Thursday, Syrian security refused to accompany them to most areas, because they are no longer in control there.
+HARASTA, Syria When Arab League observers headed to the suburbs of Damascus Thursday, Syrian security refused to accompany them to most areas, because they are no longer in control there.

-In some towns no more than a 15-minute drive from the capital, the governor of rural Damascus warned cautioned the that gunmen were walking the streets.
+In some towns no more than a 15-minute drive from the capital, the governor of rural Damascus warned that gunmen were walking the streets.

 But the monitors went, accompanied by journalists, to the outskirts of Irbin and Harasta, which have become hotbeds for protests and armed revolt since the 10-month uprising against President Bashar al-Assad began.